 Making a Purchase Decision

-So you have made it this far and you are ready to buy a trainer.
-Here are a few things to consider before you click that "Buy it Now" link.
+So you have made it this far, and you are ready to buy a trainer.
+Here are a few things to consider before you click to purchase it.

 How Much Will You Use It?

 If you plan to be on the trainer every day six months out of the year, then a smart trainer is your best choice, to alleviate boredom and keep your stoke high.
-Just going to use it every once in awhile?
-Then a standard trainer might just do the trick, and save you a whole bunch of money.
+Just going to use it every once in a while?
+Then a standard trainer might do the trick and save you a whole bunch of money.

 What Bike Will You Use?